ghoomfrog/silili/README.md

 ## Preposition Flexibility

-Prepositions don't require nouns before nor after them.
+Prepositions don't require nouns before or after them.
 All the following sentences using *in* are correct:

 <dl>
 	<dt>at in a nu kan.